 Use a USB A to micro USB cable to connect to a PC.
 Please visit numato.com to buy cables and accessories for this product.

-Above image shows basic connection diagram that can be used in most of the situations.
-The connection diagram is same for both AC and DC loads.
+The above image shows the basic connection diagram that can be used in most situations.
+The connection diagram is the same for both AC and DC loads.
 Please make sure to use a freewheeling diode or snubber circuit if the load is inductive.
-More details about using inductive loads is available elsewhere in this document.
+More details about using inductive loads are available elsewhere in this document.
 Use a Straight Through Ethernet cable for communication when connecting the board to a switch or router.
 A Crossover Ethernet Cable may be required in some situations if connecting directly to a PC/Laptop port.

 The on-board Ethernet port supports Ethernet 10 Mbps transmission speed that helps a computer to communicate and control this module easily.
 There are two basic network configurations for this board/can be used in two ways.

 1. Direct connection to Local Area Network(LAN) via common straight-through Ethernet cable.

 Eg: Connecting the module to a switch in a network.

 2. Direct connection to a PC through a cross over Ethernet cable.

 Eg: Connecting the module directly to the PC.
 Some PC/Laptops can detect and adapt to the cable type.
 In such situations, a straight-through cable also can be used.

 All contacts on each relay are available externally on screw terminals for easy user access.
 The relays are rated for AC and DC supply voltages.
 Please see the electrical parameter table for more details.
 Each relay has three contacts(C, NO, and NC).
 C is the common terminal and is used in both normally open and normally closed positions.
 The contacts NC and C will be connected when the relay is turned off and will be disconnected when the relay is turned on.
 And vice versa, the contacts C and NO will be disconnected when the relay is turned off and will be connected when the relay is turned on.
 The table below summarizes possible relay contact positions.